ddev/ddev/docs/users/faq.md

     1. Download the version you want from the [releases page](https://github.com/drud/ddev/releases) and place it somewhere in your `$PATH`.
     2. Use the [install_ddev.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh) script with the version number argument.
 For example, if you want v1.18.3-alpha1, use `curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh && bash install_ddev.sh v1.18.3-alpha1`
-    3. If you want the very latest, unreleased version of ddev, use `brew unlink ddev && brew install drud/ddev/ddev --HEAD`.
+    3. If you want the very latest, unreleased version of ddev, use `brew unlink ddev && brew install drud/ddev/ddev --HEAD`, or `curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh && bash install_ddev.sh HEAD`

 How can I back up or restore all databases of all projects?
 : You can back up all projects that show in `ddev list` with `ddev start -a && ddev snapshot -a` but most people don't have enough memory to run all their projects at once.
 If you have `jq` on your system (`brew install jq`) then you can snapshot them one at a time with `for proj in $(ddev list -j  | jq -r '.raw[].name'); do ddev start $proj; ddev snapshot $proj; ddev stop $proj; done`.
 You can restore the latest snapshot in all projects listed by `ddev list` with `for dir in $(ddev list -j  | jq -r '.raw[].approot'); do pushd "$dir" && ddev snapshot restore --latest && ddev stop && popd; done`